tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/regexpfilter.rst

 ~~~~~~~~~~~~~~

 Regular expressions (regexps) to filter the fields and queries with.
 Optional, multi-value, default is an empty list of regexps.
-Added in
-2.1.1-beta.

 In certain applications (like product search) there can be many
 different ways to call a model, or a product, or a property, and so on.